daceloc007/Python-1-Assignment/assignment.md

 Let's assume these numbers represent a full year of sales.
 Calculate the following terms: `annual_gross_revenue`, `monthly_gross_revenue`, and `quarterly_gross_revenue`.
 After you have declared these variables use `print` statements to ensure that the values are shown in the terminal when you execute the script.
-If are a more advanced student and you need more of a challenge for this exercise that the print statements use the string [format()](https://docs.python.org/3/library/stdtypes.html#str.format) method and that the values are rounded and presented with only two significant digits.
+You should be using the string [format()](https://docs.python.org/3/library/stdtypes.html#str.format) method to ensure decent looking output.
+In this case that means that the values are [rounded](https://docs.python.org/3/library/functions.html#round) and presented with only two significant digits.

 Be sure that you can: